dimajix/flowman/docs/spec/relation/hiveUnionTable.md

 * Column nullability can be changed.
 If changing from nullable to non-nullable, the currently underlying table will be reused (since the new type is stricter than before), otherwise a new table will be created.
 * The data type of on existing column can be changed.
-Depending on the change (i.e. more or less restrictive data type), either the existing physical table will be reused, or a new underlying table will be created and the view will be adjusted.
+Depending on the change (i.e. more or less restrictive data type), either the existing physical table will be reused, or a new underlying table will be created, and the view will be adjusted.